5 Surprising Things You Never Knew About Your Air Conditioners

-While you may think that air conditioners are one of the modern inventions, the history of air conditioners dates back to as far as ancient Egypt when people used to hang wet reeds on their windows.
+While you may think that air conditioners are one of the modern appliances, the history of air conditioners dates back to as far as ancient Egypt when people used to hang wet reeds on their windows.
 The wet reeds served to cool the air that passed through the window, helping drop the temperature of the room.

 Since then, the world has seen air conditioners in several new but interesting forms and types.
 Now, the air conditioner sits in one corner of the room and helps you lead a life full of convenience and comfort, but what really is the story behind our favorite invention?
 Let’s find out in a series of short facts.

 Yes, it is really true.
 For quite some time, people used to ‘harvest’ large ice slabs from different water bodies during winter.
 These ice slabs were then used to cool huge constructions.
 It might sound weird now but journals from the 1800s have repeatedly talked about how the ‘harvest’ from the rivers might not be enough to spend all the hot summer months in ease.

 Apparatus for Treating Air

 If you’ve ever wondered and blessed the man who invented the first air conditioner, we have his name for you.
 Willis Carrier was the first person who patented the initial design of the first air conditioner.
 It was the first time that the air conditioner was envisioned as a spray-type machine in 1902.
 The very first air conditioner was then called ‘An Apparatus for Treating Air.’

 From an ‘Apparatus for Treating Air’ to an ‘Air Conditioner’, that is one whole journey.
 The first person who helped establish the name air conditioner was Stuart Cramer.
 Stuart was an engineer and has more than sixty patents to his good name.
 During one of his studies, he realized that regulating the level of humidity in textile industries could help drastically improve the value of the products.